 Best tours of Muir Redwoods

-Muir Woods can be reached by car, but you can also book a guided tour of Muir Woods from San Francisco if you prefer not to drive.
-Another way to reach Muir woods is on the Muir Woods shuttle, which transports passengers from the towns of Sausalito and Larkspur.
+Muir Woods is one of the best day trips from San Francisco without a car because you can also book a guided tour of Muir Woods from San Francisco.
+Another way to reach Muir Woods is on the Muir Woods shuttle, which transports passengers from the towns of Sausalito and Larkspur.

 When planning your trip, remember that there’s no cell phone service in the area.
 Parking is also limited, and reservations are required ahead of time.

 If you are visiting without a tour, make a reservation, or you will be turned away!

 While Muir Woods can be beautiful to visit any time of year, summer sees the biggest crowds.
 Plan to visit in early spring or late fall to for best experience.

 For nature lovers, camping is the best way to turn your visit to Muir Woods into an overnight stay.
 You can find traditional campsites at nearby Mount Tamalpais State Park or oceanside campsites at Steep Ravine.

 How far is Muir Woods from San Francisco?

 Muir Woods is about 17 miles away from San Francisco.
 It’s located near the town of Mill Valley and can be reached by public transportation and guided tours, aside from driving your own car.

 Contributed by Melissa from Navigation Junkie